Skip to main content Skip to section navigation

 The IC should assess whether to also activate the contingency plan.

-At this point, the IC should write an initial situation report (“sitrep”) confirming the incident, summarizing what’s going on, identifying the IC, and linking to the issue.
+At this point, the IC should write an initial situation report (“sitrep”) in the Google Doc confirming the incident, summarizing what’s going on, and identifying the IC.
 Here’s an example sitrep:

 Subject: [sitrep] The chickens have escaped